AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_wnet.rst

 .. _training_wnet:

-Advanced : WNet training
+Advanced : WNet3D training
 ========================

-This plugin provides a reimplemented, custom version of the WNet model from `WNet, A Deep Model for Fully Unsupervised Image Segmentation`_.
+This plugin provides a reimplemented, custom version of the WNet3D model from `WNet3D, A Deep Model for Fully Unsupervised Image Segmentation`_.
 For training your model, you can choose among:

 * Directly within the plugin
 * The provided Jupyter notebook (locally)
 * Our Colab notebook (inspired by ZeroCostDL4Mic)

-The WNet does not require a large amount of data to train, but during inference images should be similar to those the model was trained on; you can retrain from our pretrained model to your image dataset to quickly reach good performance.
+The WNet3D does not require a large amount of data to train, but during inference images should be similar to those the model was trained on; you can retrain from our pretrained model to your image dataset to quickly reach good performance.

 .. note::
-        - The WNet relies on brightness to distinguish objects from the background.
+        - The WNet3D relies on brightness to distinguish objects from the background.
 For better results, use image regions with minimal artifacts.
 If you notice many artifacts, consider training on one of the supervised models.
         - The model has two losses, the **`SoftNCut loss`**, which clusters pixels according to brightness, and a reconstruction loss, either **`Mean Square Error (MSE)`** or **`Binary Cross Entropy (BCE)`**.
 Unlike the method described in the original paper, these losses are added in a weighted sum and the backward pass is performed for the whole model at once.
 The SoftNcuts and BCE are bounded between 0 and 1; the MSE may take large positive values.
 It is recommended to watch for the weighted sum of losses to be **close to one on the first epoch**, for training stability.
         - For good performance, you should wait for the SoftNCut to reach a plateau; the reconstruction loss must also decrease but is generally less critical.